catamaralina/geom99-project/README.md

   - Tali Jonker

 ## Ideal
-Using a web-based solution, staff of UDOT should be able to access current room-level information (number of desks per room, room use, etc.), edit/update information as needed, and navigate between rooms.
+Using a web-based solution, staff of UDOT should be able to access current room-level information and navigate between rooms and outdoor spaces around their building.

 ## Reality
 Staff currently do not have access to one single digital platform that provides room-level information for their business readily available at their fingertips.
+Navigation between rooms and buildings is currently paper-based and outdated.

 ## Consequences
-Issues can arise during emergency situations such as accessing the total number of staff in each room or navigating emergency exits.
-Staff submitting maintence requests or organizing maintenance/cleaning schedules is not available in one place.
-Navigation between rooms is currently paper-based and outdated.
+Issues can arise during emergency situations such as accessing the total number of staff in each room, finding the closest emergency exit, or navigating safe meeting areas outside.

 ## Proposal
-Create a dashboard application that allows internal staff to view, edit and update room-level information of their workplace, as well as act as a navigational tool.
+Create a dashboard application that allows internal staff to view room-level information and act as a navigational tool between rooms and/or buildings.

 ## Technology Used
 ESRI (ArcGIS Online, Indoors, Dashboard/Experience Builder)